Setting up the external database

 The setup scripts below create a new database and two users:

 burp_agent.
-These are used by the Enterprise server and your agents to connect to your database.
+These are used by the Enterprise server and your scanning machines to connect to your database.
 If you're setting up this database in order to migrate from the embedded one, you must use these exact usernames.

 ******** strings used in the example script with your own strong passwords.